 Perhaps, if we take Stuart Hall seriously, it makes more sense to define race not as a data point in itself but as the product of a set of relationships of power; in that sense, it’s both imaginary and constitutive of our reality.
 Is there a data model, or a set of functions we might define, that could represent that?

 It may sound like I’m asking us to develop data models that pin a person’s identity down in even greater detail, in the way Facebook’s expanded gender categories do.
 But that’s not it at all.

 What I’m getting at here is a comment on our ambitions for digital humanities going forward.
-I want us actually to be more ambitious, to hold ourselves to much higher standards when we’re claiming to develop databased work that depicts people’s lives. ((Work such as Deb Verhoeven’s, which develops categories in collaboration with the communities they represent, will be invaluable here.
-As Verhoeven demonstrates, it’s vital to do this work in partnership with the communities at stake.))
+I want us actually to be more ambitious, to hold ourselves to much higher standards when we’re claiming to develop databased work that depicts people’s lives.
+Work such as Deb Verhoeven’s, which develops categories in collaboration with the communities they represent, will be invaluable here.
+As Verhoeven demonstrates, it’s vital to do this … Continue reading